Conserving Florida’s Coral Reef

 With your help, we can rescue and restore Florida’s Coral Reef and share the wonders of our waters with generations to come.

 Florida’s Coral Reef stretches almost 350 miles from the Dry Tortugas to the St. Lucie Inlet.
-It’s the only coral reef system in the continental United States and is home to over forty species of reef-building corals that provide shelter, food and breeding sites for millions of plants and animals.
+It’s the only coral reef system in the continental United States and is home to over 40 species of reef-building corals that provide shelter, food and breeding sites for millions of plants and animals.

 Florida’s Coral Reef is an incredible natural resource that protects our coastline and supports the economy, providing opportunities for recreation, education and medical research.